drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 Taking this as a foundation for a design system, adding some design to create the initial components, or even easier, ask a tool like [Midjourney](https://midjourney.com/home/?callbackUrl=%2Fapp%2F) to generate these, isn't a big step.

 While I have made it work to generate a decent output for a button component, this is just a matter of experience, crafting the right commands and the machine to get the right data input.
-Let's assume you train your model on a bunch of existing design systems you can find via [Design Systems Repo](https://designsystemsrepo.com/design-systems/) or similar.
+Let's assume, in a first step you train your model on a bunch of existing design systems you can find via [Design Systems Repo](https://designsystemsrepo.com/design-systems/) or similar.

 Then you craft the initial component, let's say a button, based on the style input generated by ChatGPT using the tool until you are at the level of what you want.
 Now you can use this button as an input for your next request, for example a card component.
 Generating any consecutive component will always match your design style.
 The AI does the heavy lifting.